 Q1: When will I know if I am eligible for re-sit?

-If you are eligible for re-sit, you will receive a letter from the Dean indicating re-sit eligibility after term ends.
+If you are eligible for re-sit, you will receive a letter from the Program Leader indicating re-sit eligibility after term ends.
 You are kindly required to reply within the time frame stated in this letter to confirm if you would like to take the re-sit.
 If no confirmation is received within this period, it will be assumed that you no longer wish to take the re-sit.

 Q2: When shall I take the re-sit?